-Cypress' Clayton Valley Lithium Project is located on the south flank of "Angel Island" and immediately southeast of the Albemarle (NYSE: ALB) Silver Peak Lithium Mine.
-Cypress' claims share their western boundary with claims controlled by Pure Energy Minerals (TSX-V: PE) who have identified an inferred lithium brine resource at their Northern Resource Area (see Pure Energy's news release July 28, 2015) located to the immediate west of Cypress' property boundary.
+Cypress' Glory Lithium Project is located on the south flank of "Angel Island" and immediately southeast of the Albemarle (NYSE: ALB) Silver Peak Lithium Mine.
+Cypress' Glory Claims share their western boundary with claims controlled by Pure Energy Minerals (TSX-V: PE) who have identified an inferred lithium brine resource at their Northern Resource Area (see Pure Energy's news release July 28, 2015) located to the immediate west of Cypress' property boundary.
 The lithium brines being produced for almost 50 years at the Silver Peak Mine have come from the flanks of Angel and Goat Islands.

 Cypress has reviewed the seismic data in the Pure Energy (TSX-V: PE) NI 43-101 Technical Report titled "Inferred Resource Estimate for Lithium, Clayton Valley South Project", dated July 17, 2015.
-The data appears to indicate favorable lithium brine exploration targets along the western and west central portions of Cypress' Clayton Valley property.
+The data appears to indicate favorable lithium brine exploration targets along the western and west central portions of Cypress' Glory Project.

-The lithium-rich outcropping claystones could possibly overlie lithium-rich brines at a shallow level at Cypress' Clayton Valley Project.
+The lithium-rich outcropping claystones could possibly overlie lithium-rich brines at a shallow level at Cypress' Glory Clayton Valley Project.
 The core lands cover the immediate eastern extension of Pure Energy's identified lithium brine Northern Resource Area.
-The Company believes that lithium-rich brines could be localized at the water table below the highly mineralized claystones discovered at Cypress' Clayton Valley property and potentially along structures cutting these units.
+The Company believes that lithium-rich brines could be localized at the water table below the highly mineralized claystones discovered at Cypress' Glory Clayton Valley property and potentially along structures cutting these units.

 The Albemarle Silver Peak Mine is the only operating brine based lithium carbonate mine in North America.
 The Silver Peak Mine began operations in 1967 to mine lithium carbonate by low cost evaporation ponds and has produced lithium carbonate since then.
 The concentration in the production brines were reported in 2001 to average 160 ppm (160 mg/litre) lithium carbonate (Garrett Report, 2004).
 Concentrations in the brines in Clayton Valley have been relatively consistent in the 150-200 ppm (150-200 mg/litre) lithium carbonate in recent history.
 The brines from the north part of the Clayton Valley are sodium/chloride (Na/Cl) in composition and have concentrations in the range of 60-400 ppm (60-400 mg/litre) lithium carbonate.